 The trial of Jehanne Becquet, 156731st July 2015

 The good citizens of St Martin's are asked to give evidence in this tragic case.
-Transcribed by Edith Carey into her notebook, Jehanne Becquet's trial for child murder, with her annotations.
+Transcribed in the original French by Edith Carey into her notebook, Jehanne Becquet's trial for child murder, with her annotations, it is translated here into modern English.
 From Sir E MacCulloch's MSS.
 Livre ès Crimes I 60.
 Jehanne would have known that it was essential for her to show her baby to witnesses, even if it had been stillborn, but she was unable or unwilling to do so.
 Make your own mind up about her.
 Do you agree with the court's verdict?

 [On the 13th line:]

 14th December 1567.
 Before Thomas Compton, Bailiff, Thomas Effart, Guillaume Beauvoir, & Nicollas Martin jurats, Nicolas Trohardy Queen's Procureur.